1cbyc/thought-ledger/README.md

 # Thought Ledger

+(asked ai to write this for me atp, i suck at this readme thing)

 A decentralized social platform for sharing thoughts and quotes on the Ethereum blockchain.
 Every thought is stored immutably, ensuring true ownership and censorship resistance.

 ---